 MBA Podcaster has aggregated all of our GMAT related videos, podcasts, blogs, discounts and deals in one easy to access GMAT page.
 Check in often for the latest resources so you can stay on top of your game!

 Guest Blog Post by Kaplan Test Prep, originally published on October 24, 2012.
-As a new crop of business school applicants prepares to submit the first set of applications with GMAT scores that include the newly launched GMAT Integrated Reasoning section, Kaplan Test Prep’s 2012 survey of business school admissions officers* suggests that the opinion of business schools of the new GMAT section may have slipped – though it is too early to … Read More
+MBA Podcaster listeners receive 10% off all Kaplan GMAT courses As a new crop of business school applicants prepares to submit the first set of applications with GMAT scores that include the newly launched GMAT Integrated Reasoning section, Kaplan Test Prep’s 2012 survey of business school admissions officers* suggests that the opinion of business schools of the … Read More

 There are those who revere her and those who fear her--but one thing is certain about Dee Leopold, director of Harvard Business School admissions—she tells it straight.
 After the May 22 announcement that HBS would modify its admissions process, Dee made herself available to answer questions.
 She granted an exclusive interview with Poets & Quants and immediately scheduled a webinar to explain the new process.
 I’ve posted highlights of that … Read More